 Chapters 3 & 4 explore the implications and limits of how character accretes over time in digital media and, in so doing, develop a theory of rhetorical-temporal-digital character that I call “cumulative ethos.”

-"Integrating Usability Testing and Digital Rhetoric in OWI" Forthcoming in Computers and Composition, 2018 This project arose from three surprisingly-intertwined experiences: working as a technical writer, designing the online composition curriculum at IU, and writing a dissertation about rhetorical theory.
-This article contends that, while usability testing can help instructors improve the design of online writing instruction (OWI), its emphasis on student-users sometimes overlooks the networked rhetorical ecologies in which those student-users operate.
+"Integrating Usability Testing and Digital Rhetoric in Online Writing Instruction" Forthcoming in Computers and Composition, 2018 This project arose from three surprisingly-intertwined experiences: working as a technical writer, designing the online composition curriculum at IU, and writing a dissertation about rhetorical theory.
+This article contends that, while user experience (UX) testing can help instructors improve the design of online writing instruction (OWI), UX's emphasis on student-users sometimes overlooks the networked rhetorical ecologies in which those student-users operate.
 This, in turn, risks tilting online composition pedagogy toward neoliberal models of higher education that cater to the student-as-consumer.
 In response, I propose augmenting usability testing in online writing education with theories of digital rhetoric that view educational interfaces as dynamic and interactive sites of rhetorical exchange.

 RHETORIC SOCIETY OF EUROPE AWARD

 Best Graduate Student Paper in Rhetoric and Culture (2017) Born out of my dissertation research which questions the primacy of kairotic time in rhetorical theory, my presentation, "The (Re)Making of Kanye West's Ethos," demonstrates how Kanye West’s digital ethos accretes over time in rhetorically significant ways.